varfish-org/varfish-server/docs_manual/developer_installation.rst

 such that it is light-weight and fits on a laptop.
 We advise to install the services not running in a Docker container.

+Please find the instructions for the Windows installation at the end of the page.

 ----------------
 Install Postgres
 ----------------

 Follow the instructions for your operating system to install `Postgres <https://www.postgresql.org>`_.
-Make sure that the version is 12 (11 and 13 would also work).
+Make sure that the version is 12 (11, 13 and 14 would also work).
 Ubuntu 20 already includes postgresql 12.
 In case of older Ubuntu versions, this would be::

-    sudo apt install postgresql-12
+    $ sudo apt install postgresql-12

+Adapt the postgres configuration file, for postgres 14 this would be:

+    sudo sed -i -e 's/.*max_locks_per_transaction.*/max_locks_per_transaction = 1024 # min 10/' /etc/postgresql/14/main/postgresql.conf

 -------------
 Install Redis